 Form 8825, Rental Real Estate Income and Expenses of a Partnership or an S Corporation

 S Corporations and Partnerships use Form 8825 to report rental real estate income and deductions.
-They just attach Form 8825 to their Form 1120-S or Form 1065.
+The Form 8825 instructions are similar to Schedule instructions (for Folks who don’t have an S Corporation or Partnership.
+Just attach Form 8825 to their Form 1120-S or Form 1065.
 So, track rental property transactions separately from other business activities of the parent company.

 Hi, I’m Gary Bode, a rental real estate CPA accountant with a virtual office to serve your Form 8825 wherever you’re located.
 Here are some of the IRS red flags to watch for.

 Form 8825 and possible IRS Rental Real Estate Red Flags

 - With the new investment tax in 2014 consider becoming a real estate professional per the IRS definitions.